SysKitTeam/docs-spdockit/spdockit-spo/office-365-groups-and-onedrive/office-365-management-actions.md

 ### Groups

 __Create__ button will create a new Office 365 group.
-Fields to fill up are: Name, Group ID, Description (not required), Privacy and Owner.
+Fields to fill in are: Name, Group ID, Description (not required), Privacy and Owner.
 - Available on: Groups and Teams node of the given tenant.
 - Scope: entire tenant.